 The short answer is yes, although you may have to meet extra criteria to be eligible, such as meeting a higher minimum income requirement.
 Many lenders also require you to hold an eligible visa, and the length of your loan term can’t exceed the length of your visa.
 So if you have two years remaining on your visa, you will generally only be able to take out a personal loan with a two-year loan term.

 A personal loan for a temporary resident or non-resident works in the same way as it does if you’re an Australian citizen, with a few key differences.
 One of the biggest differences is that lenders in Australia generally do not have access to your overseas credit history, so your credit history in your home country is irrelevant.
-That means you’re a blank slate in terms of credit history, so you’ll need to prove that you’re a trustworthy borrower.
-This is why some lenders require non or temporary residents to meet additional criteria to determine your ability to repay the loan as their first port of call of checking your credit history isn’t an option.
+That means you’re a blank slate in the lenders eyes, so you’ll need to prove that you’re a trustworthy borrower in other ways.

 Providing proof of employment